suhanaa29/Basic-C-programs/README.md

 Each program is written to be clean and beginner-friendly, helping you build confidence as you explore C programming step-by-step. 🛠️

+## Programs

+1. [Hello World](hello.c) - A simple program that prints "Hello, World!" to the console.
+2. [Sum of Two Numbers](sum.c) - A program that takes two numbers as input and prints their sum.
+3. [Swap-num](swap-num.c) - A program that calculates the factorial of a given number.

 ## 🔧 How to Run

-Use any C compiler (like GCC) or an IDE such as VS Code with proper setup.
+- Ensure you have a C compiler (e.g., GCC) installed.
+- Compile a program using: gcc program_name.c -o program_name
+- Run the program: ./program_name (on Linux/Mac) or program_name.exe (on Windows).

 ## 🎯 Objective